LivePersonInc/knowledge-center-archive/pages/documents/Security & Regulations/MFA/user-manual.md

 ### Step 2 - Retrieve code

 Now the user should use one of the authenticator mobile apps listed above and scan the QR code.
-After scanning, the authenticator app displays a six-digit code that you can enter in LiveEngage (see next step).
+After scanning, the authenticator app displays a six-digit code that you can enter in the Conversational Cloud (see next step).

 ![](/img/OTK Code.png)

 ### Step 3 - Submit code

-LiveEngage will provide the user with an input area where they should submit the six-digit code they received from the authenticator app and submit.
+The Conversational Cloud will provide the user with an input area where they should submit the six-digit code they received from the authenticator app and submit.
 This page will be presented to an agent on every login attempt right after they submit their login credentials (login name & password).

 ![](/img/Submit OTK.png)